 Welcome to France!

-Enjoy a concert tour of France, and let yourself be immersed in all that Paris has to offer as you share your music with the local people.
+Enjoy a concert tour of France.
+Bring your choir, band or orchestra to be immersed in all that Paris has to offer.
+Above all, perform in beautiful venues and share your music with the local people.

 Depart North America for Paris, France.
 Bon voyage!

 Enjoy an introduction to France’s vibrant capital with a guided tour of Paris including iconic sights such as the Avenue des Champs-Élysées, a famed thoroughfare lined with chestnut trees, cafés, and luxury shops, and the Arc de Triomphe, an impressive landmark commemorating French military victories.

 Conclude your tour in Montmartre, a charming hill district offering panoramic Parisian views.

 Check in to your hotel and take time to relax and refresh.

 Tonight, a welcome dinner of local specialties is served as your tour manager previews the week ahead.